-Thomas K. Montag is chief operating officer of Bank of America and is a member of the company’s executive management team.
-In this role, he is responsible for all of the businesses that serve companies and institutional investors, including middle-market commercial and large corporate clients, and institutional investor clients, including Bank of America Merrill Lynch Global Research and the global markets sales and trading businesses.
+Thomas K. Montag is chief operating officer of Bank of America, president of Global Banking and Markets, and a member of the company’s executive management team.
+Montag is responsible for all of the businesses that serve companies and institutional investors, including middle-market commercial and large corporate clients, and institutional investor clients, including BofA Global Research and the global markets sales and trading businesses.

-Before that, Montag was with Goldman Sachs Group, Inc., where he was co-head of the global securities business and a member of the company’s Management Committee and Equities/FICC Executive Committee.
+Before that, Montag was with Goldman Sachs Group, Inc., where he was co-head of the global securities business and a member of the company’s management committee and Equities/FICC Executive Committee.
 During his 22 years with Goldman Sachs, Montag held a number of key executive roles.
 He was co-president of the firm’s Japanese operations and co-head of Asian FICC and Equities before becoming co-head of the global securities business.
 Earlier in his career, Montag ran the firm’s global derivatives business.
 He was named a partner at Goldman Sachs in 1994 and managing director in 1996.
 He began his career with management positions at the First National Bank of Chicago.

 Montag serves on the board of directors of Mervin Manufacturing, NYU Langone Medical Center and the Japan Society.
 He is a trustee of Northwestern University, an advisory board member for the Stanford Institute for Economic Policy Research (SIEPR), a member of the board of the Partnership for New York City, and a trustee of the Riverdale Country School.
 He is a former BlackRock board member.

 Learn more about this investment professional’s background on FINRA’s BrokerCheck.